 Welcome to #MobSec5.

-This week’s digest of the mobile security news that matters includes:
+This week’s edition of the mobile security news that matters includes:

 Thanks for reading.
-Have a great weekend, will ya?
+Have a great weekend, be good, and stay safe.

 Subscribe now to receive #MobSec5 updates each Friday in your inbox.

 Apple Is Trying To Make Your iMessages Even More Private

 “Apple wants to make its cloud as secure and private as its devices, starting with iMessage.”

 “Developers need to make sure they are baking security into the application code and protecting how their apps handle data, but as the so-called HospitalGown security issue shows, they also need to know how the back-end servers and data stores are being configured.”

 Some organizations build and host their own mobile app infrastructure.
 Others use cloud services to manage back-end resources.
 Either way, app developers have security responsibilities.
 We provide a five-step plan for securing your mobile app’s back-end infrastructure in our webinar “CYA: Mobile App Security Begins at the Server.”

 “For more than a year, a Tor Hidden Service has been offering ongoing access to telecom’s private SS7 network for as little as $500 a month.”

 There are doubts that the sellers of this service can actually deliver on their promises.
 However, there are vulnerabilities in Signaling System 7 (SS7), the protocol that connects the world’s cellular networks, that could allow an attacker to track a mobile phone user’s location and intercept or direct calls and text messages.
 And in May, a German bank confirmed that attackers had exploited a flaw in SS7 to intercept two-factor authentication codes sent to their customers via SMS.